Nayyapudai: Plot

-Vellaichamy (S. A. Chandrasekhar) is a retired army professional who lives individually in Chennai and takes care of the children from the impoverished families of the neighborhood.
+Vellaichamy is a retired army professional who lives individually in Chennai and takes care of the children from the impoverished families of the neighbourhood.
 With his brave act he saves a public bus taken hostage by the accomplices of a don who has been arrested for smuggling redstanders.

-The old man gives refuge to Vijay (Pa.
-Vijay) a reporter in a prominent Tamil news channel and (Chandini Tamilarasan), as they have eloped as a couple.

-Meanwhile, Vellaichamy crosses swords with the local don (Rajendran) by wreaking havoc to some of his criminal activities and a corrupt police officer (M. S. Bhaskar) who is loyal to the don.

-The rest is how Vellaichamy with the help of Vijay takes on the dreadful don and uses the corrupt police officer for that.
+Vellaichamy gives refuge to Vijay, a reporter in a prominent Tamil news channel and his colleague, as they have eloped as a couple.
+Meanwhile, Vellaichamy crosses swords with the local don Baby Anaconda by wreaking havoc to some of his criminal activities and a corrupt police officer Satyamurthy who is loyal to the don.
+The rest is how Vellaichamy with the help of Vijay takes on Anaconda and uses Satyamurthy for that.